drumm-mv/surfs_up/README.md

 ## Summary
 Based upon the statistical data it shows that the temperature for Oahu stays comparatively consistent year around.

-Providing two additional queries covering the precipitation of both June and December might yield statistical data supporting Oahu's temperate climate.
+Providing two additional queries covering the precipitation specific to both June and December might yield statistical data supporting Oahu's temperate climate.